Which Great Barrier Reef Is Best?

 Access to snorkelling and swimming is usually directly off the beach, making easy entry and exit points.

-Water visibility at inner locations is not as straightforward as outer areas, with an average visibility of around five meters (or sixteen feet).
+Water visibility at inner locations is not as straightforward as in outer areas, with an average visibility of around five meters (or sixteen feet).

 Primarily because of the amount of sand in the water from the nearby coast and islands.